datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ~~~
 {: .language-python}

-By default, matplotlib will create the figure in a separate window.
+By default, matplotlib creates a figure in a separate window.
 When using
 ipython notebooks, we can make figures appear in-line within the notebook by
 writing: